 Welcome to Principles of Financial Accounting.
-This summer's debt crisis in the United States and the ongoing sovereign debt crisis in several European countries have focused attention again on banks' balance sheets and the amount of capital they have.
+As you're no doubt aware, America and several European nations continue to work out from under a massive overhang of debt.
+The ongoing sovereign debt crisis in several European countries has focused attention again on banks' balance sheets and the amount of capital they have.
 We will begin by examining why this is such an important issue, and later discuss the role that accounting plays in a free market economy.
 What is that role?
 Why is it so important?
 What kinds of information do accountants provide?
 How reliable is that information?
 How is the information used?